raspberrypilearning/disco-dance-floor/en/step_5.md

 Click 'Add Component' and create a new script called 'RandomColour'.

-In the 'Project' window drag 'RandomColour' to the 'Scripts' folder.
+In the 'Project' window, drag 'RandomColour' to the Scripts folder.

 Double-click on the 'RandomColour' Script.
 Add an 'OnCollisionEnter' function to change the colour of a tile when the ball rolls over it: